DePayFi/public-documentation/docs/payments/integrate/button.md

 :::danger

-Ensuring you adhere to the highest security standards when working with private keys.
+Please ensure you adhere to the highest security standards when working with private keys.
 Never share or publicly disclose the private key.

 :::